Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 The Firearm tables in this section shows the game's main weapons.
 These table lists the cost and weight of each weapon, as well as the following details:

-**Category**{.inl} Every weapon falls into a category: Short-Arm and Long-Arm.
+**Category**{.inl} Every firearms falls into a category: Short-Arm and Long-Arm.
 Weapon proficiencies are usually tied to one of these categories.
-For example, you might have proficiency with Simple weapons.
+For example, you might have proficiency with Short-Arm.
 &emsp;Firearms are considered Ranged weapons for the purposes of effects, abilities, feats, and spells that refer to weapons unless a restriction or limitation explicitly prevents their use.
 If an ability or spell refers to "ranged weapons" or simply "weapons," firearms are included unless stated otherwise.

 **Damage**{.inl} The table lists the amount of damage a weapon deals when an attacker hits with it as well as the type of that damage.
 You do **not** add your ability modifier to the Firearms's damage, unless otherwise stated.

 **Properties**{.inl} Any properties a weapon has are listed in the Properties column.
 Each property is defined in the [Properties](index.md#weapon-properties) section.

 **Mastery**{.inl} Each weapon has a mastery property, which is defined in the [Mastery Properties](mastery.md) section.
-To use or replace that property, you must have a feature that lets you use it.
+To use or replace that property, you must have a feature that lets you do it.

 ### Short-Arm